-It will repay your eligible deposits (up to €100,000) within 10 working days to 31 December 2023; and within 7 days from 1 January 2024 onwards, save where specific exceptions apply.
+It will repay your eligible deposits (up to €100,000) within 7 days from 1 January 2024 onwards, save where specific exceptions apply.

-Where the repayable amount cannot be made available within seven working days, depositors will be given access to an appropriate amount of their covered deposits to cover the cost of living within five working days of a request.
+Where the repayable amount cannot be made available within seven working days depositors will be given access to an appropriate amount of their covered deposits to cover the cost of living within five working days of a request.
 Access to the appropriate amount will only be made on the basis of data provided by the credit institution.
 If you have not been repaid within these deadlines, you should contact the deposit guarantee scheme.